MRLintern/MRLintern/README.md

 ---
 ## Sample Projects
 ---
-* Some projects I'm quite chuffed of can be found below:
+* Some projects I'm quite chuffed with can be found below:

 ### Scientific Computing
 #### MATLAB